matutosi/automater/vignettes/combine_qpdf.md

 To run () automatically, use combine_qpdf.rsc in rsc directory within automater package.

-- Save combine_qpdf.rsc (and combine_qpdf.command, then chmod combine_qpdf.command "755" on Mac) to a directory.
+- Save combine_qpdf.rsc to a directory.
-  You can set combine_qpdf.rsc (and combine_qpdf.command on Mac) by code below.
+  You can set combine_qpdf.rsc by code below.

 ```r